mattclement/blog/content/self-reflection.md

 date = 2020-12-25
 +++

 Self-reflection (and the lack of it) has a recurring theme for me in 2020.
 This year has been more aggressive and divisive than any other I've ever lived through.
-Hand in hand with the danger that people are under, self-reflection seems to be more important than ever and in short supply.
-Here are a few things I've been learning about and reflecting on lately.
+Hand in hand with the danger that people are in, self-reflection seems to be more important than ever and in short supply.
+Here are a few things I've been learning more about and reflecting on this year.

 ## Tech Bros